 Generally, when calculating the exact amount of GFO your reef or freshwater aquarium needs you first need to take into consideration what type of GFO you’ll be using.

-You are now in a better position to decide which product would suit your carbon or Granular Ferric Oxide of choice for freeing your aquarium of algae.
+Having read this guide, you are in a better position to decide which product would suit your carbon or Granular Ferric Oxide of choice for freeing your aquarium of algae.

 Consider what you most value in a unit and let that, along with your budget decide which GFO reactor should best fit your particular setup.